• Skip to primary navigation

 Bring to a simmer, lower the heat a little and let the mixture simmer for about 10 minutes.
 It will thicken slightly, and the flavors will combine.
 If time permits, additional simmer time will help mellow those flavors even more.

-For a nice touch, I like to lightly toast my hamburger buns before spooning the sloppy joe mixture on top.
+For a nice touch, I like to lightly toast my soft hamburger buns before spooning the sloppy joe mixture on top.
 If a hungry hoard is descending on you for food, you can treat this as an optional step.
 LOL

 Tips and variations

-I think of Sloppy Joes just like old fashioned chili.
-It’s an easy dinner recipe that you should use as a starting point and then tweak to make it your own.
+I think of homemade Sloppy Joes just like old fashioned chili.
+It's an easy dinner recipe that you should use as a starting point and then tweak to make it your own.
 Here are some variation ideas.

 • Veggies - yes you can eliminate the green pepper and/or celery but before you do, just remember this might be the closest thing to a green vegetable your kids will have today!!